What is our primary use case?

 In terms of other contemporary arrays, Pure is something you need to have a use case for.
 It isn't priced for you to just go buy one off-the-shelf.
 It isn't a casual purchase.
 If you have an appropriate use case though--heavy lift Oracle Databases, any type of virtual desktop infrastructure (VDI), or workloads that just really need low latency and high throughput--you should consider all-flash at least and probably Pure Storage.
 For example, we are starting to use our second array for high performance computing, primarily machine learning, and for that sort of research analytics and heavy math computation you really need all-flash.

 We had existing relationships with vendors who had spinning disk technology.
 What we weren't getting was the type of flexibility for automation and copy management that all-flash technology offered with the same level of functionality.

 Spinning disk, if you're going to copy things, is zeros and ones on a piece of metal or glass, being moved to another piece of metal or glass.
 There is physics involved, physical changes.
 All-flash is largely a metadata-based environment, which means you can make copies of things by changing a few bytes in a table somewhere.

 Pure Storage was chosen because we wanted to move our university's database environment forward in terms of optimization and automation for everyday database administrator activities.

 I work with a lot of different storage technologies, including other all-flash solutions, and Pure Storage stands out.

 What other advice do I have?

-Start with performance, then start to narrow things down by looking at the additional functionality that a particular solution is going to bring into your environment.
+When researching or selecting potential purchase, start with performance, then try to narrow things down by looking at the additional functionality that a particular solution is going to bring into your environment.
 There are use cases where raw speed is everything, but almost no one is ultimately in that use case.
 Most people don't want it to be just fast.
 They want it to:

 - Be fast.